cancerit/CASM-Smart-Phase/python/README.md

 ### [scripts/generate_MNV.bed.py](scripts/generate_MNV_bed.py)

 Generate a bed file of adjacent SNVs in a VCF file.
-Allows for targeted analysis in smart-phase idsing the `-g` option
+Allows for targeted analysis in smart-phase using the `-g` option

 ```bash
 $ generate_MNV_bed.py -h